 You can quickly organize and display lists of information.

-On the other hand, for certain limited uses, Drupal may not be the best choice:
+On the other hand, for certain limited uses, Drupal may not be the best choice.
+If your only requirement is to:

-- Similarly, if your only requirement is to create a wiki, you should probably consider using dedicated wiki software like MediaWiki or a hosted wiki solution.
-You can certainly configure Drupal so that anyone can edit content (and even enable advanced wiki features with the help of several contributed modules like wikitools and Diff), but it may be simpler for you to use a more specialized solution.
+- Create a wiki: You should probably consider using dedicated wiki software like MediaWiki or a hosted wiki solution.
+You can configure Drupal so that anyone can edit content (and even enable advanced wiki features with the help of several contributed modules like wikitools and Diff), but it may be simpler for you to use a more specialized solution.

 Important note: When evaluating any software, the user should always do due diligence and ensure that the software is properly maintained with regular security fixes and updates.
 Drupal.org is not responsible for any of the above software hosted on external websites.
-For more about Drupal security, see this page.
+Read more about Drupal security and how to get involved.

 With every release, Drupal is becoming easier to use, but like most powerful tools, it will always have a learning curve.
-Drupal takes time and commitment to learn, and if you or your organization are not prepared to spend some time learning how Drupal works (or if you are not able to hire Drupal expertise), it may not be your best option.
+Drupal takes time and commitment.
+If you or your organization are not prepared to invest the time learning how Drupal works (or if you are not able to hire Drupal expertise), it may not be your best option.